Enjoy the best camping in Texas with many awesome places to pitch your tent or park your RV with these picks for 5 of the Best Campgrounds in Texas.

 Texas is a very diverse state as you can camp out in nature on the beach, in a forest, in the mountains, or on the plains and prairies.
 Whatever your camping heart desires, Texas can deliver.
-There are many awesome places to pitch your tent or park your RV, but these are our picks for 5 of the best Campgrounds in Texas out of the Top Campgrounds in Texas.

-Close your eyes and image West Texas – vast open spaces and trails as far as the eye can see.
+2. Close your eyes and image West Texas – vast open spaces and trails as far as the eye can see.
 Bring your horses, bikes, or hiking boots and get ready for a few days at Davis Mountains State Park.
-At night, look up at the wide-open sky and stargaze and see the twinkling lights like you’ve never seen them before.
+At night, look up at the wide-open sky and stargaze and see the twinkling lights as you’ve never seen them before.
 It is so peaceful, so beautiful, the perfect place to let your worries slip away.
 Stay in one of the campsites or at the historic Indian Lodge, a motel located within the state park.

-When you need to escape the hustle and bustle of Dallas, head to Ray Roberts Lake State Park.
+3. When you need to escape the hustle and bustle of Dallas, head to Ray Roberts Lake State Park.
 Not only can you camp out under the stars, but you can also geocache, take a hike or go backpacking, ride your mountain bike or your horse, or even rollerblade!
 The best part is the pristine beaches where you can swim, kayak out into the beautiful water, or dip your pole into the pond or lake and go fishing.
 Bring your tent, RV, or stay at the Lone Star Lodge if you want some of the comforts of home.
-Ray Roberts Lake is 29,000 acres – each acre is just waiting for you to explore and have your own outdoor adventure!
+This Texas Lake is 29,000 acres – each acre is just waiting for you to explore and have your own outdoor adventure!

-Step back in time at the Caprock Canyons State Park & Trailway.
+5. Step back in time at the Caprock Canyons State Park & Trailway.
 This state park is in the Panhandle of Texas where wild bison still roam the plains.
 Bats roost in Clarity Tunnel and are quite the sight to see as they go off on their nightly hunt at dusk.
 Caprock Canyons offers hiking and biking, plus fishing, swimming, and no-wake boating on the 120-acre lake.
 What’s special about this campground is that they have equestrian campsites with corrals, plus RV and tenting sites.
 Make sure to bring enough water as it is limited on the 90+ miles of trails.